Michalcieslik1/Montezuma-s-Revenge/README.md

 ```lua
 ENTITY[i][spriteNum,x,y,alive,levelNo,xdirection]
 ```
 ...where the spriteNum is the sprrite number of the entity, x and y are the current position, alive is the boolean flag that determines whether the entity exists and levelNo is the level at which the entity is rendered in.
+While

 From there, the function updateEntities() goes through every item in ENTITY and handles the specified behavior of each entity based on its tile ID:
 ```lua